Smooth, isolated curves in families of Calabi-Yau threefolds in homogeneous spaces: Introduction

 \subsection{Acknowledgements}

-The author thanks T.~Johnsen for asking the question, and H.~Clemens and H.~P.~Kley for useful discussions.
-Thanks are also due to H.~Murakami, who was kind enough to translate relevant passages of \cite{mu2} from Japanese to English to the author, and to S.~Mukai, who eventually provided the author with a preliminary English translation.
+The author thanks T.~Johnsen, H.~Clemens and H.~P.~ Kley for useful discussions, H.~Murakami for patiently translating relevant passages of \cite{mu2} from Japanese to English to the author, and S.~Mukai for providing the author with a preliminary English translation.
+The author also thanks the referee of the 2001 version of this paper for having discovered the gap in the result that was used and for explaining this very carefully in the report.

-A part of this work was done during the author's stay at the Mittag-Leffler Institute in Djursholm, Sweden, and the last details were settled during the author's stay at the Department of Mathematics at the University of Utah, Salt Lake City, USA.
+A part of this work was done during the author's stay at the Mittag-Leffler Institute in Djursholm during the academic year 1998-99 and during the author's stay at the Department of Mathematics at the University of Utah, Salt Lake City, in the Spring of 2000.
 The author wishes to thank both institutions for their hospitality and warm atmosphere.